 - 2.1 Our taught curriculum broadly follows and, at times, goes beyond the National Curriculum at KS1, 2 and 3 and is continually monitored and assessed throughout each year.
 At KS4 assessment is by GCSEs and at the end of KS5 by A levels.
 The details of which exam boards are used at GCSE and A level by our different subjects can be found in the individual subject information section on our website.
-Our pupils also take GL summative assessments at the end of years 1-8 in English and Mathematics. - 2.2 Pupils entering the school in the Nursery at any stage during the academic year take the Foundation Phase baseline assessment.
-Reception to Year 2 pupils are assessed using the GL baseline and KS2 pupils will take the CAT4 baseline assessment.
-Pupils entering the school in years 7-9 take the Midyis baseline test in September in their year of entry; all pupils take the Yellis baseline test at the start of year 10.
-Pupils entering the Sixth Form will take the Alis baseline test.
+Our pupils also take GL summative assessments at the end of Reception Year 9 in English and Mathematics. - 2.2 Pupils entering the school in the Nursery at any stage during the academic year take the Foundation Phase baseline assessment.
+Pupils entering the school in years 2, 3, 5, 7, 10, 12 and new starters in other year groups take the CAT4 baseline test in September.
 The outcomes of all tests are shared with pupils and parents as part of informed discussions about a pupil's potential.
-They are used to make sure that the curriculum offer is individualised to need. - 2.3 Details of how the taught curriculum is translated into subject Schemes of Work (SoW) and these can be found in the individual subject information on the academic shared area.
+They are used to make sure that the curriculum offer is individualised to need. - 2.3 Details of how the taught curriculum is translated into subject Schemes of Work (SoW)/Programmes of Study and these can be found in the individual subject information on the academic shared area.

-2.3 Taken together, the taught curriculum will ensure that by the time they have completed their time with us, all pupils are able to demonstrate the knowledge, skills and understanding to enable them to move onto the next stage of their education at the highest level.
+2.4 The taught curriculum will ensure that by the time they have completed their time with us, all pupils are able to demonstrate the knowledge, skills and understanding to enable them to move onto the next stage of their education at the highest level.